Miguel de la Torre: Puerto Rico

 In 1822, the government appointed him captain general of Puerto Rico, arriving on the island in December 1823.
 The following year he was also appointed governor of the island.
 In collaboration with his intendant, Dr. José Domingo Díaz, whom he knew from his days in Venezuela, La Torre's main concern was preventing a rebellion on the island.
 Carefully controlling the government, he instituted a policy which he called "dance, drink and dice" (baile, botella y baraja, similar to the Romans "bread and circuses"), implying that a well entertained population will not think about revolution.
 Despite La Torre's wariness of the island's liberal tendencies, his long administration was key to the development of large-scale sugar production on the island, something which had been created decades earlier in Cuba.
 He also continued supporting from Puerto Rico the few royalist guerrilla bands that existed in Venezuela.
 Under his watch, roads, homes, bridges, and Spanish fortifications were constructed.

 As governor and captain general, he oversaw the temporary restoration of the Spanish Constitution of 1812 in 1836, while a new constitution was written.
 He was also made the Count of Torrepando for his services.
 The following year he retired from public life and settled in Madrid.

 Legacy

-In Ponce, Puerto Rico there is a street, Calle Simon de la Torre (aka, Calle Torre), leading to Panteón Nacional Román Baldorioty de Castro which is named after him.
+In Ponce, Puerto Rico, Kingdom of Spain, today colony and territory of US, there is a street, Calle Simon de la Torre (aka, Calle Torre), leading to Panteón Nacional Román Baldorioty de Castro which is named after him.